-This would include ensuring sufficient, appropriately located land to build a regionally significant 'bedding, furniture, soft furnishings' cluster.
+This would include ensuring sufficient, appropriately located land to building a regionally significant 'bedding, furniture, soft furnishings and interior decoration cluster.

 There would also be opportunities to attract smaller technology businesses to well-located sites with good Waikato Expressway access, visibility and exposure.
-With the 'distribution warehouses', assembly and 'service operations' of national and international technology firms being located on larger sites in these 'Business Parks', or 'Clean Production' Precincts.
+With the 'distribution warehouses', assembly and 'service operations' of national and international technology firms being accommodated on larger sites in 'business parks', or 'clean production' precincts.

-The ability to provide large, flat sites with good rail and expressway access provides significant potential to attract food and the dairy processing industries as other land is unavailable elsewhere with adequate water supply and waste treatment.
+The ability to provide large, flat sites with good rail and expressway access provides significant potential to attract food and the dairy processing industries as other land with adequate water supply and waste treatment becomes unavailable.

-This emphasises the importance of preserve sufficient land at Ohinewai for the clustering of such activities to justify the future provision of bulk water and waste treatment services to this area and to warrant the private, or shared, provision of more specialised services (such as co-generated power, chilled water, refrigerants, gases, water stripping, primary waste treatment; cold stores, recycling, local solar networks and shared battery storage).
+This suggests the necessity to preserve sufficient land for the clustering of such activities to justify the future provision of bulk water and waste treatment services to this area - or to warrant the private, or shared, provision of such services.